Efficient Feature Distillation for Zero-shot Annotation Object Detection: Related Work

 \section{Related Work}

-\textbf{The Large-scale Vision-language Pretraining.} The large-scale pretraining already exist in Vision (MOCO\cite{he2020momentum}, MOCOv2\cite{chen2020improved}, etc.) and Language (BERT\cite{devlin2018bert}, GPT\cite{brown2020language}, etc.) for a long time.
-Recently, there is a trend to use free-form supervision (raw text) to train the vision model which has evolved to large-scale vision-language pretrained models.
+\textbf{The Large-scale Pretraining} already exist in Vision (MOCO\cite{he2020momentum}, MOCOv2\cite{chen2020improved}, etc.) and Language (BERT\cite{devlin2018bert}, GPT\cite{brown2020language}, etc.) for a long time.
+Recently, there is a trend to use free-form supervision (raw text) to train the vision model which has evolved to large-scale vision-language pre-trained models.
 For instance, the CLIP\cite{radford2021learning} and ALIGN\cite{jia2021scaling} are trained with a large-scale dataset with hundreds of millions of image-text pairs using contrastive learning.
-GLIP\cite{li2022grounded} is pretrained in an object-level with a large-scale grounding dataset.
+GLIP\cite{li2022grounded} is pre-trained at an object-level with a large-scale grounding dataset.
 These multi-modal models' feature space and their knowledge are useful and can be applied to many other tasks, such as zero-shot classification and zero-shot detection.
 However, the training data of these models are usually noisy and there is a domain gap between these data and the datasets of downstream tasks.

-\textbf{Domain Adaptation.} Domain adaptation is necessary when we apply a pretrained model to other datasets.
+\textbf{Domain Adaptation} is necessary when we apply a pre-trained model to other datasets.
 In computer vision, the most common method for bridging the domain gap is to finetune the whole network on the new dataset or add one extra MLP layer at the end.
 In the natural language processing community, Prompt tuning\cite{li2021prefix, lester2021power} surfaced as an important tool for domain adaptation in recent years.
 Besides, the simple renormalization method is found to be effective by Perez\cite{perez2018film} and Lu\cite{lu2021pretrained}.
-For adapting the large-scale multi-modal model, Kim et al.\cite{kim2022how} discusses the effectiveness of different ways in adapting the CLIP\cite{radford2021learning} to new classification datasets.
+For adapting the large-scale multi-modal model, Kim et al.\cite{kim2022how} discuss the effectiveness of different ways in adapting the CLIP\cite{radford2021learning} to new classification datasets.
+As far as we know, no paper discusses bridging the domain gap between image-level and instance-level tasks.